 PHILIP ADAMS (2008-2009) graduated from Hendrix College in 2004 with a Spanish major.
-He has worked extensively as a video producer and event manager, including work for New York Fashion Week, University of Arkansas, CNN Larry King Live, Arkansas Governor's School, and his current position in video production for the Office of Governor Mike Beebe in Little Rock.
+He has worked extensively as a video producer and event manager, including work for New York Fashion Week, University of Arkansas, CNN Larry King Live, Arkansas Governor's School, and the Office of Governor Mike Beebe in Little Rock.

 SAMUEL ADLER (1997-1998) is a composer of operas, symphonies, string quartets, concerti, chamber music, and choral music.
 He has taught at the Eastman School of Music, Ithaca College, the University of Missouri at Kansas City, and the University of Cincinnati.
 He is now on the faculty at the Juilliard School of Music.